 What does the STP mean for your area?

-The STP plans a major reorganisation of its acute sector:
+The STP plans a major reorganisation of Dorset's acute sector.

 Closure of the A&E, maternity and paediatric services at Poole Hospital and the relocation of services to a new purpose built unit at the major emergency hub at Royal Bournemouth Hospital.